endpointmanager/networkusage-powershell/README.md

 ### Get-ProviderNetworkUsage
 Returns the bytes sent and bytes received for each MCC and MNC combination (the combination is represented by a ProviderId).
-(Derived from ConnectionProfile.ConnectionProfile.GetProviderNetworkUsageAsync(DateTimeOffset, DateTimeOffset, NetworkUsageStates))
+(Derived from ConnectionProfile.GetProviderNetworkUsageAsync(DateTimeOffset, DateTimeOffset, NetworkUsageStates))

 ### Get-SignalBars
 Gets a value that indicates the current number of signal bars displayed by the Windows UI for the connection.